Operation Golden Fleece: Operation

 In July 1993, Virginia Tsouderou ordered the evacuation of ethnic Greeks from Abkhazia.
-On 21 July, a diplomatic task force which included the Consul at the Embassy of Greece in Moscow Dionyssios Kalamvrezos (who had the political command and coordinated the operation), the Military Attaché at the Embassy, Colonel Georgios Kousoulis, the representative of the National Foundation for the Reception of Repatriated Greeks (EIYAPOE), Adamantios Mitsotakis and the staff member at the Embassy, Prodromos Teknopoulos, traveled from the Embassy of Greece, Moscow to Tbilisi and began planning Operation Golden Fleece.
+On 21 July, a diplomatic task force which included the Consul at the Embassy of Greece in Moscow Dionyssios Kalamvrezos (who had the political command and coordinated the operation), the Military Attaché at the Embassy, Colonel Georgios Kousoulis, the representative of the National Foundation for the Reception of Repatriated Greeks (EIYAPOE), Adamantios Mitsotakis and the staff member at the Embassy, Prodromos Teknopoulos, traveled from the Embassy of Greece in Moscow to Tbilisi and began planning Operation Golden Fleece.
 The task force made the decision to travel to Sukhumi, coordinate the evacuation with the local Greek community and to expedite the process of issuing Greek identity cards and exit permits to the evacuees.
 Fighting in the vicinity of Sukhumi prevented the diplomats from immediately proceeding to their destination.
 They visited Adjara and spoke with the head of the Greek community in Sochi, handing over documents to refugees who had fled to the two regions.
 On 31 July, the task force reached Sukhumi and established its headquarters in an inn guarded by a Russian paratrooper battalion.

 An improvised embassy was established in a house in the center of the city.
 Greek diplomats then visited all the suburbs of Sukhumi and seven surrounding villages under an armed convoy of Georgian policemen.
 The task force collected the necessary documents to issue identity cards and surveyed the port to facilitate the evacuation.
 Power cuts and a night curfew complicated the operation and forced the Greek officials to work under candle light.
 On 9 August, Russian diplomats assured the Greek side that the paratroopers would assist in the evacuation if necessary.
 The same day, the private ferry Viscountes departed from the port of Piraeus for Sukhumi.
 Its civilian crew was supplemented by 20 soldiers from the Underwater Demolition Command, two Hellenic Navy doctors and three nurses dressed in civilian clothing.
 On 12 August, 11 Greek military policemen led by Captain Vasilis Ntertilis (who had command of the operation) arrived in Sukhumi from Georgia and finalized the evacuation plan which was approved by Georgian authorities.